Skip to main content

 Frequently Asked Questions

-How does the compare period work with metric filtering in filtered views?
+How does the compare period work in metric filtered views?

-If the compare period is activated and a metric filter is applied, the filtered views will include only the items from the current period that meet the filter criteria.
-The comparison metrics will then be calculated based on those same items from the previous period.
+If the compare period is activated and a metric filtered view is applied, the filtered views will include only the items from the current period that meet the filter criteria.
+In the example of a metric filter, the comparison metrics will then be calculated based on those same items from the previous period.
 For example:

 - Current period: 5.1 and 7.5